sambeets/EPE2316-Power-System-Planning/DigiLab/README.md

 ## Required set up

-1. Open up [Google Colab](https://colab.research.google.com/github/) and enter the URL form this page: [EPE2316_PowerSystemPlanning](https://github.com/sambeets/EPE2316_PowerSystemAnalysis)
+1. Open up [Google Colab](https://colab.research.google.com/github/) and enter the URL form this page: [EPE2316-Power-System-Planning](https://github.com/sambeets/EPE2316-Power-System-Planning)
-2. Naviagte to the desired DigiLab notebook file (.ipynb) and click on it to open it up.
+2. Navigate  to the desired DigiLab notebook file (.ipynb) and click on it to open it up.
 3. Run the first cell to copy the Power System Planning github repo, and to install the necessary modules for the notebook.
 4. You are now ready to use Google Colab for power system simulations in Python.